DeepakHansda/ChIP-seq-workflow/alignment.md

 Now that we have created bowtie2 index for our reference genome, we can align our fastq reads to it.
 Since we have trimmed our fastq reads (please look at the "_trimmed.fq.gz" files in "data" directory)
 we will use the trimmed ones; -p argument is for the nos. of cores to be used. set this value as per the availability of cores in your system.
+Now wait for 1-2 hrs.

 ```bash
 for sample in NRF1_CHIP_WT_1 NRF1_CHIP_WT_2 NRF1_INPUT_WT NRF1_CHIP_TKO_1 NRF1_CHIP_TKO_2 NRF1_INPUT_TKO H3K27AC_CHIP_WT_1 H3K27AC_CHIP_WT_2 H3K27AC_CHIP_TKO_1 H3K27AC_CHIP_TKO_2